will-mcintyre04/QuestionableQuestionsApp/README.md

 * [Acknowledgments](#acknowledgments)

 ## General info
 This is an introductory web application that tracks any funny, memorable and questionable questions asked in lectures.
-It edits and displays a database with the question and questioner, with search abilities as well.
-It is a side project to learn about web development, C#, and HTML as well as database handling.
+It edits and displays a local database listing questions and who asked them (the questioner), along with search abilities.

+It is a side project to learn web development, C#, and HTML as well as database handling.

 ## Technologies
 Project was created with the following tools: